hellflame/argparse/README.md

 })
 ```

-It will looks like this in help message:
+It will look like this in help message:

 ```bash
   --playlist-start NUMBER  Playlist video to start at (default is 1)
 ```

-#### 3.DefaultValue
+#### 3.Default Value

-If the argument is not passed from arguments array (like `os.Args`), default value can be passed to continue. [example](examples/yt-download/main.go)
+If the argument is not specified by user, default value will be applied. [example](examples/yt-download/main.go)

 ```go
 parser.Int("", "playlist-start", &argparse.Option{